Mom of missing kids gets bond reduced to $1 million in Idaho

 “Since this last summer there has been an alarming pattern in the defendant’s life,” Wood said.

 Daybell’s attorney Edwina Elcox told the judge the $5 million bond initially set by a Hawaii judge before her extradition was excessively high.
-A recent murder case in the same area of Idaho only had bond set at $1 million, Elcox said.
+A recent murder case in the same area of Idaho had bond set at $1 million, Elcox said.

 “A bond set this high denies Lori due process,” Elcox told the judge, suggesting the high amount was a reaction to the large amount of news coverage the case has generated.
 Child desertion charges are so rare in Idaho that she’s never seen a case in a decade of practicing law, Elcox said.